Why succession planning matters

 Apologies but the Important Information section you are trying to view is not displaying properly at the moment.
 Please refresh the page or try again later.

-The information contained in this article is correct as of August 2019 and is intended to be of a general nature only.
-It has been prepared without taking into account any person’s objectives, financial situation or needs.
+This page was prepared in June 2025 using publicly available information and is intended to be of a general nature only.
+It has been prepared without taking into account your objectives, financial situation or needs.
+The tax benefits mentioned on the page may expire or change in the future.
 Before acting on this information, NAB recommends that you consider whether it is appropriate for your circumstances.
-NAB recommends that you seek independent legal, financial, and taxation advice before acting on any information in this article.
+NAB recommends that you seek independent legal, financial and taxation advice before acting on any information in this page.